sahilgupta/start-whatsapp-chat/README.md

-# Whatsapp Unsaved numbers
+# WhatsApp Unsaved numbers

-Most of us, at some point of time, need to send a WhatsApp message to numbers not saved in your contact list.
+Have you ever saved an unknown number to WhatsApp them a couple of lines?

-Sadly, WhatsApp app doesn't support this out-of-the box.
+Remember the last time you saved a delivery person's number as "Temp" to share your location?

-This app allows you to easily start a chat with such phone numbers
+No more.
+This app allows you to quickly start a chat with such phone numbers

 Being a Progressive Web App (PWA) it can be added to your home screen to be easily accessed when needed.

-Head over to https://sahilgupta.github.io/start-whatsapp-chat/ from your phone
+To use, head over to https://sahilgupta.github.io/start-whatsapp-chat/